Welcome

 mento:

-More Artists and Favorite Song Clips Download Mento Screen Backgrounds Mento Video Downloads
+More Artists and Favorite Song Clips Download Mento Screen Backgrounds Mento Video

-Mento related: Bob Marley and The Wailers and mento Toots and The Maytals and mento Mento and Jazz
+Mento related: Bob Marley & The Wailers & mento Toots & The Maytals & mento Mento & Jazz Foreign Mento

 Harry Belafonte and mento Edric Connor, Louise Bennett and Jamaican folk music Mento Souvenirs

-Mento Bands Playing At Jamaican Hotels Today
+Mento Bands At Jamaican Hotels and Elsewhere

-Page last revised: 10/13/07
+Page last revised: 5/16/22

 It has been a long standing practice for hotels in Jamaica to feature a mento band.
 (In the past, sometimes the hotel gave the resident mento band their name, such as in the case of The Hiltonaires, Silver Seas, or the Shaw Park Calypso Band).
+Happily, this practice continues today, as rural mento bands perform daily in Jamaica's resorts, though the groups are still billed as "calypso" bands.

 Usually, a hotel band will eschew drums and emphasize maracas for percussion.
-This may be to keep the overall sound from getting too loud for the environs of a hotel.
+This may be to

 Many of these band members have been playing mento their entire lives.
 And anyone under the age of sixty would have to be considered a young buck.
 With younger Jamaican musicians typically attracted to other styles of music, there is the frightening prospect of mento some day becoming extinct.
 I raised this in case you were waiting for just one more excuse to vacation in JA and hear some live mento.
 Go deh!
 And by all means, please contribute your photos and impressions.
 And if you ask, the band will often have a CD-R for sale, replacing the vinyl souvenirs of the past.